 Shtack

 I use NearlyFreeSpeech for domain registration/DNS, and a Vultr VPS running Debian for hosting.
-Some pages are written in HTML, CSS, XSL, and occasionally JavaScript on Emacs while sshed into the server; others (sitemap, trackers, journal, fic archive) are generated by Python, Lisp, and/or Bash scripts that I write, also in Emacs, on a Lenovo ThinkBook running Ubuntu.
+Some pages are written in HTML, CSS, XSL, and occasionally JavaScript on Emacs while sshed into the server via TRAMP; others (sitemap, trackers, journal, fic archive) are generated by Python, Lisp, and/or Bash scripts that I write, also in Emacs, on a Lenovo ThinkBook running Debian 12.
 I don’t use any third-party static site generators because they have various features I don’t need, and it’s much more fun to write my own anyway.

 I test the site almost exclusively in a Chromium browser (Vivaldi), so users of other browsers may experience minor layout issues.
 I use Termius to ssh into the server on the go (I’m sorry to say) and make edits when I notice unforgivable typos.